-The NRC is also exploring the use of services and tools provided through the new GSA sponsored apps.gov site that can facilitate more efficient and effective collaboration activities.
-As NRC begins using these new media tools, the agency will solicit experiences and best practices from other agencies, industry experts, and service providers to more effectively integrate use of these technologies into current processes and ensure appropriate use, security, governance and management.
+The NRC is also exploring the use of social media services and tools provided through the new GSA sponsored apps.gov site that can facilitate more efficient and effective collaboration activities.
+NRC is taking actions to solicit experiences and best practices from other agencies, industry experts, and service providers to more effectively integrate use of these new media tools into current processes and ensure appropriate use, security, governance and management.